 An Ancestry Visa can be applied for by citizens of a **Commonwealth

-country if they have at least one parent or grandparent who has a British passport.
+country if they have at least one parent or grandparent who has a British passport (but you will need to provide evidence of a full birth certificate when you apply for the visa).
 If this is you - you can apply for any of our paid vacancies and come and work here for up to five years.
 See HERE

 for more details.

 Citizens from all other countries or those outwith the YMV age bracket